Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 -MDM is now receiving Client Merge transactions for post-merge clients in LA DEV.
 SF Case CS3317024.
 GetClient By ID operation in FHIR is not returning Non-Surviving ID in the Output of the Surviving ID response.
 We have a meeting with NTST on Monday 2/3/2025 to discuss remaining issues.
 Regarding the "An error has occurred" message BizTalk is returning to NTST, we are actively investigating the issue and working on a solution.

-*Resolve authentication issue with ISD.
+-Resolve authentication issue with ISD.
-*Dev and testing as needed based on Netsmart changes.
+-Dev and testing as needed based on Netsmart changes.
-*Test and confirm the solution works with Access Center integration.
+-Test and confirm the solution works with Access Center integration.
-*Promote/schedule build deployment to upper environments.
+-Promote/schedule build deployment to upper environments.

 Current Features In Progress